SDGforskning/sdg-strings/SDG02_query_action_WoS.md

     )
     NEAR/15
         (
-          ("sustainab*" OR "agroecolog*" OR "eco-friendly" OR "environmentally friendly" OR "ecosystem approach" OR ("organic" NEAR/3 ("farm*" OR "agricultur*" OR "cultivation" OR "gardening" OR "production" OR "orchard$" OR "pasture$" OR "aquaculture"))
+          ("sustainab*" OR "agroecolog*" OR "eco-friendly" OR "environmentally friendly" OR "ecosystem approach" OR "ecosystem based"
+          OR ("organic" NEAR/3 ("farm*" OR "agricultur*" OR "cultivation" OR "gardening" OR "production" OR "orchard$" OR "pasture$" OR "aquaculture"))
           OR "natural pest control" OR "natural pest management" OR "biological pest control" OR "intergrated pest management"
           OR "intercropping" OR "cover crop$" OR "crop rotation" OR "polyculture$" OR "permaculture"